-When you double click on a result vector field (Figure 36 (#1)) the display panel as shown in Figure 96, gives you three options to display the results in vector (limited to 20.000 events), CDF and PDF format.
+When double clicking on a result vector field (Figure 36 (#1)) the display panel as shown in Figure 96, offers three options to display the results in vector (limited to 20.000 events), CDF and PDF format.

-In addition you can see some statistical information such as average, median, standard deviation (StdDev), variance, min and max.
-You can find further information about this statistics (i.e. how they are computed) in Section A1.5.
+In addition, some statistical information can be displayed such as average, median, standard deviation (StdDev), variance, min and max.
+Further information about these statistics (i.e. how they are computed) are to be found in Section A1.5.

 Calculating the probability of interference